Skip to main content Skip to footer

 As it has on every other industry, the COVID-19 pandemic has had a marked impact on the Oil and Gas Industry.
 Already trending downward before the virus, worldwide public health lockdowns caused oil consumption to shrink dramatically.
 Nevertheless, despite ongoing mass vaccination efforts and a global push to restart the global economy, demand is not expected to return to its pre-pandemic levels for quite some time, if at all.

 With all of the headwinds it faces, the oil and gas industry needs to adapt to survive the 21st Century.
 Enter Industry 4.0.
-By leveraging advancements in digital technology, rugged industrial PCs, and wireless connectivity, the industry can increase efficiency and maintain solvency as supply, demand, and margins shrink.
+By leveraging advancements in digital technology, rugged mini PCs, and wireless connectivity, the industry can increase efficiency and maintain solvency as supply, demand, and margins shrink.

 What is Industry 4.0